aseshasayee/carechain/api.md

 ## Overview

 The CareChain API provides endpoints for managing the healthcare job portal platform.
-It includes functionality for user authentication, profile management, job management, messaging, and more.
+It includes functionality for user authentication, profile management, job management, employee management, job matching, messaging, and more.

 ## Base URL